 This entry relates to the Assignment activity.

-the initial due date for an individual student or a subsection of students, apply a user/group override
+the initial due date for an individual student or a subsection of students, do not use the extension tool, instead apply a user/group override.

 Accessing the extension tool